The Top 6 Online French Speaking Courses (No Boring Repetition)

 Besides, we know that French can be quite difficult to understand when you’re first starting out, especially when it is spoken by a French native speaker at regular speaking speed.

 For example, in the French TV show called Dix pour cent (Ten Percent) or “Call My Agent!”, as it is known in English, the words can be hard to distinguish because the sounds are all blended together in quick speech.
-This is typical in French pronunciation, as pointed out by this video from FluentU French’s YouTube channel.

 To combat this, French speaking courses require you to actually respond to your instructor, classmates and class materials.
 This will require you to listen more intently and learn to maintain a long conversation.